 - Beginning September 15, 2011, any hours conducted in the absence of a signed (approved) EAF will not be counted toward internship.
 There will be NO exceptions to this rule. - When filling out the externship agreement form, you may complete it electronically or by hand.
 If completing it by hand, please ensure that handwriting is legible. - Please complete all of the information requested on the form.
-Do not leave blanks. - You may obtain the EAF from the Clinical Program Brightspace page.
+Do not leave blanks. - You may obtain the EAF from the Clinical Program Sakai site (http://sakai.uri.edu).
 These are the only versions that may be used; older versions will not be accepted. - Externship contracts can be made for a maximum of one year with special permission by the DCT and PCC Director. - Please remember that within any year, there are three evaluation periods (December, May, and August).
 At these times, you will need to complete an hours log, self-evaluation, and supervisor evaluation.
-All forms are available on the Clinical Program's Brightspace page.
 If, for example, you have a placement that runs from Sept.
 1, 2019 to Aug.
 31, 2020, you will have 3 EAFs, but 3 hours sheets, 3 supervisor evaluations, and 3 self-evaluations.
-All of these forms must be placed in your electronic clinical folder in the folder that pertains to the year and semester in which you completed the clinical service. - The ratio of direct hours to supervision hours cannot exceed 4:1 (except in the case of some assessment externships).
+All of these must be placed in your clinical folder with photocopies of the original EAFs stapled to each set. - The ratio of direct hours to supervision hours cannot exceed 4:1 (except in the case of some assessment externships).